Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Introduction

 This construction allows us to recover several results proved separately in the literature in a unified way.
-Namely, we deduce from Theorem~\ref{thm:IntroCubulation} that Neretin groups are a-T-menable; that their subgroups satisfying Kazhdan's property (T) (or more generally the fixed-point property $(\mathrm{FW}_\mathrm{locfin})$, see Section~\ref{section:FirstApplications}) lie in automorphism groups of cofinite subforests; and that they are of type $F_\infty$ (a finiteness property stronger than being compactly presented, see Section~\ref{section:FirstApplications}).
+Namely, we deduce from Theorem~\ref{thm:IntroCubulation} that Neretin groups are a-T-menable; that their subgroups satisfying Kazhdan's property (T) (or more generally the fixed-point property $(\mathrm{FW}_\mathrm{locfin})$, see Section~\ref{section:FirstApplications}) lie in automorphism groups of cofinite rooted subforests; and that they are of type $F_\infty$ (a finiteness property stronger than being compactly presented, see Section~\ref{section:FirstApplications}).
 The local finiteness of our cube complexes can also be exploited, allowing us to recover the following result from \cite{le2018commensurated}:

 \begin{theorem} Let $H \leq \mathcal{N}_d$ be a finitely generated subgroup.
-If each element of $H$ is an automorphism of some cofinite subforest, then $H$ entirely lies in the automorphism group of a cofinite subforest. \end{theorem}
+If each element of $H$ induces an automorphism of some cofinite subforest, then $H$ entirely lies in the automorphism group of a cofinite subforest. \end{theorem}

-Theorem~\ref{thm:IntroPurelyEllipticNereting} is proved by combining Theorem~\ref{thm:IntroCubulation} together with the following fixed-point theorem from cubical geometry, which is of independent interest:
+Theorem~\ref{thm:IntroPurelyEllipticNeretin} is proved by combining Theorem~\ref{thm:IntroCubulation} together with the following fixed-point theorem from cubical geometry, which is of independent interest.

 \begin{theorem} Let $G$ be a finitely generated group acting on a CAT(0) cube complex $X$ by elliptic isometries.
 If $X$ has no infinite cube, then $G$ has a global fixed point. \end{theorem}